 Simply call Final Duties now and we will provide you with a fixed fee quote that includes writing to the existing executors and asking them to renounce.
 You will pay nothing for our service if the executor refuses to renounce although this is quite rare.
 We will write to the existing executor within 7 days of receiving your instruction and will keep you fully updated of our progress.

 You can find examples of customers we have helped here and a contact us form if you would prefer us to call you back.

-In a recent high court victory final duties secured a result on behalf of customer saving thousands in executor fess.
-You can read more about this judgment by following the link at the bottom of this page.
+In a high court victory final duties secured a result on behalf of customer saving thousands in executor fees.
+You can read more about this judgment in the KhanvCrossland court case.